k8sAustin/k8sAustincom/Kubernetes-Austin.md

 **Kubernetes Austin** is the official CNCF chapter serving the Central Texas technology corridor.
 We are a community of practitioners—from Individual Contributors, Engineers, and Architects to CTOs and CEOs at the region’s largest engineering hubs—dedicated to the advancement of Cloud Native technologies.

+Whether you are navigating complex, multi-cluster architectures at an enterprise scale, or you are an engineer looking to deepen your foundational cloud-native expertise, this is your community.
+We are here to trade architectural war stories, solve hard production problems, and grow together in a friendly, inclusive environment.
+Join us to ask tough questions, share what you are building, and connect with peers.

 Our mission is to elevate the local ecosystem by hosting **production-grade technical talks**.
 We welcome speakers from all backgrounds, provided they bring engineering depth rather than sales pitches.
 Whether you are a global CNCF Maintainer or a local engineer with a "war story" to share, our platform is designed to share actionable knowledge.

 ## Our Core Values & Operating Principles